Elective, Non-urgent and Non-emergency Procedures Resume

-Starting Monday, July 13, all Memorial Physician Group adult specialties will continue to offer appointments for telehealth and phone visits.
+All Memorial Physician Group adult specialties will continue to offer appointments for telehealth and telephone visits.
 In-person office visits are on a case by case basis until further notice.

 We appreciate your patience during this time of uncertainty.
 One thing that is certain is Memorial’s commitment to keeping its community safe and healthy.